fau-klue/clmaths/topics/02-logic.md

 $$ JOG(D) $$

 This will translate as: "Dave jogs".
+This will also evaluate to true or false depending on the state of the universe.
 As you can see we defined an intransitive verb as and action of an entity.
 This also applies to transitive verbs, in that case the predicate will take two arguments.

 $$ LIKE(D, H) $$